"One ought, every day at least, to hear a little song, read a good poem, see a fine picture

 The next thing I knew, after trying to push and follow his directions, the Baby's head was emerging and I was exclaiming in joy and surprise.
 I could not see anything (a mirror was provided, but my glasses were off, and even had I worn them they would have been entirely steamed up), but I could feel the roundness of the head (I guess I was also feeling the forceps on either side, but I had no sense of this).
 The doctor said, "Clamps, please, and I saw the red blood spatter on his coat.
 My mind was racing to figure out why he was cutting the cord so soon; obviously it had not yet stopped pulsating.
 Then he asked me to push again, and only then did I realize that only the head had emerged.
 Ger explained later that the cord was cut then because it was around Baby's neck.
 I was stunned to realize that I had not yet given birth; I felt surely an entire baby had come out of me!
 And what about the books which said that the body would just "slip" out following the head?
 As I strained and screamed, I cried out, "This is killing me!"
 Bosley very matter - of - factly replied, "This is not killing you."
 Now that it's over, Ger and I will always remember this comment with humor!
 I tried with all my might and was rewarded when Bosly said, "Here's your little boy!" and held him him up so that we could see; it was 10:02 a.m.
 Ger was standing at my right side, and we looked at each other in perfect happiness and amazement.
 Little Ben was here!

 With his cord already cut, Ben had to go straight to the nurses instead of onto my tummy.
 Bosley said, "What do you think he weighs?"
 And I answered, "Twenty - five pounds!"
-His guess was 7 lbs, 6 oz; and added, "That scale must be broken," when Ben weighted in at 7 lbs, 7 oz (21 1/2" long).
+His guess was 7 lbs, 6 oz; and added, "That scale must be broken," when Ben weighed in at 7 lbs, 7 oz (21 1/2" long).
 Next came the placenta, but I didn't get to see it (Ger did); I had been given a shot of pitocin to expedite its separation.
 I remembered getting a shot in the arm at the same time as the novocaine shots, but I did not know what drug it was or why I was getting it (later I asked the nurse and she told me that that it was pitocin for removing the placenta; I don't know if they give it routinely or if they did it in my case because of the cord having to be cut too early).
 My stitches were done quickly (I've heard that in many cases they can take longer than the delivery itself), though Bosley had to keep reprimanding me about moving and threatening to give me more shots if I could not be still for a few more moments.

 At this point, since the nurses seemed to be passing Ben all around the room, I said, "Maybe I could have my glasses now"; only then did anyone besides Ger realize that I had not been able to see clearly for the past few hours.
 Finally I had an unclouded view of my new Baby!
 The nurses brought Ben to us in a matter of minutes, all wrapped up.
 Despite the fact that it had technically been a "difficult delivery," he looked absolutely beautiful.
 As I held him, the absurd fear that I had harbored all winter long -- of accidentally dropping him down our steep stairs -- dissolved completely.
 Somehow, the back of my mind knew all about holding him, and my first coherent thought was, "I will never drop this baby."
 From 10:30 a.m. until noon, Ben, Ger, and I were allowed to be alone together in our labor / delivery room.
 We were all tired and peaceful.
 Ben was awake, very quiet and apparently content.
 Ger and I were relieved and overwhelmed by the reality of our child.

 At noon, Ger left to make the long - distance calls and the nurse came for Ben -- to do his nursery check - up.
 I was left alone to take a four - hour nap and given some Tylenol III (this codeine was the ony painkiller I received except the the episiotomy shots and the one pitocin shot; all in all, I feel content that the hospital's approach was very non - intrusive, even though I would have preferred to go without the episiotomy and even though I doubt the necessity of the pitocin for delivering the placenta).
 As I drifted in and out of sleep, I could see the scale blinking at 7lbs, 7 oz.
 These numbers were like a metaphor for Ben, assuring me of his existence; and it was if his little spirit were still hovering around the room there, keeping me company until we could be reunited.
-When I was wheeled to our post -partum room at 4:00 p.m., I felt very lonely, as if I were rattling around inside an empty cave, wondering where Ger was, wondering where Ben was.
+When I was wheeled to our post - partum room at 4:00 p.m., I felt very lonely, as if I were rattling around inside an empty cave, wondering where Ger was, wondering where Ben was.

 When our friend and priest, Nancy Tiederman came in a few minutes later, I told her, "I did it Nancy, I walked on the moon!"
 And I felt the tears come into my eyes for the first time all day.
 It was as if I needed to say it out loud in order to believe that I had really had the Baby after all the months of waiting.
 While Nancy was still there, Ben was brought in to me -- living proof that he had been born!
 Right after Nancy left, Ger arrived, and we were all three together once again.
 For the next 48 hours, this unfamiliar room (which did its best, with a double bed, private bath, and flowered wall border) was our first "home" together.
 I will always remember those next days like a dream -- Ben being wheeled in and out at odd hours.
 Ger running errands to and fro, me falling in and out of sleep, visitors coming and going to admire Ben and congratulate us, nurses and doctors appearing from time to time to check on us and give advice.
 In a post - partum way, I was sad as we packed up on Monday evening, June 4th, at 8:00 p.m. the initial phase of our new life was over already!
 However, I soon regained the sense of something beginning as we headed home in the dusk -- appropriately enough, since we had arrived at dawn!
 A cycle was complete.
 The sun had risen and set on one mythic day.
 Ben's Birth Day.